43 Awesome Songs to Learn English: Learn Vocabulary and Grammar Through Music

 2. “Always on My Mind” by Elvis Presley

 Speaking of kings, Elvis Presley is known throughout the English-speaking world as the King of Rock n’ Roll.

-This song of his focuses on the topic of love, and Elvis sings about always thinking about the woman he loves even though she feels he doesn’t pay attention to her.
+This English song of his focuses on the topic of love.
+Elvis sings about how he’s always thinking of the woman he loves even though she feels he doesn’t pay attention to her.

 3. “And I Love Her” by The Beatles

 “And I Love Her” is a classic love song by The Beatles.
 The topic of love is universal (understood by everyone, regardless of culture) and easy for listeners to relate to.